knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 ![Image](images/image6.png)

-The Node.js server is located in the `docs/code-samples/eventing/bookstore-sample-app/start/node-server` folder.
+The Node.js server is located in the `node-server` folder.

 !!! warning